reuteras/DEIS/README.md

 Ingest files to search into [Elasticsearch][els] with the [attachment processor][eap] enabled.
 The processor uses Apache [Tika][tik] to extract text from files.

-I've incorporated the [docker-elk][del] repo setup and run Elasticsearch and Kibana but have removed Logstash.
+I've incorporated the [docker-elk][del] repository setup and run Elasticsearch and Kibana but have removed Logstash.

 ### Search